mcreel/SimulatedNeuralMoments.jl/README.md

 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://github.com/mcreel/SimulatedNeuralMoments.jl/blob/main/docs/API.md)

-Here's an[explanatory video](https://youtu.be/Ps-gl8Hz-20) that show the basic features of the package.
+Here's an [explanatory video](https://youtu.be/Ps-gl8Hz-20) that show the basic features of the package.

 A package for Bayesian Method of Simulated Moments estimation, following Kim, Jae-Young.
 "Limited information likelihood and Bayesian analysis."
 Journal of Econometrics 107.1-2 (2002): 175-193 and Chernozhukov, Victor, and Han Hong.
 "An MCMC approach to classical estimation."
 Journal of econometrics 115.2 (2003): 293-346.
 These methods are similar to some forms of Approximate Bayesian Computing.